 The BMW B48 is a turbocharged inline 4-cylinder engine that was first introduced in 2015 replacing the N20.
 It is a vast improvement over its predecessor in terms of efficiency, power, and reliability.

-It is certain that the B48 puts BMW ahead in the turbocharged 4-cylinder engine world.
 Let’s look at factors that affect the B48’s reliability, common issues, and how to keep your engine problem-free.

 Common BMW B48 Engine Problems

-1. Coolant Loss
+1. Coolant loss

 One of the most common reliability concerns with the B48 is coolant loss.
 This is usually associated with a difficult-to-spot coolant leak.
 Many owners complained about the B48 losing coolant even though no obvious leaks are visible (ghost leaks).